Banking Log In

 Health Savings Account Guidelines

-A Health Savings Account (HSA) can be established in conjunction with a qualified High Deductible Health Plan (HDHP) to help individuals save for qualified medical and retiree health expenses on a taxfree basis.
+A Health Savings Account (HSA) can be established in conjuction with a qualified High Deductible Health Plan (HDHP) to help individuals save for qualified medical and retiree health expenses on a taxfree basis.

-Individuals age 55 and over may make an additional “catch up” contribution of up to $1,000 in 2012 and in 2013.
-A married couple can make two catch-up contributions as long as both spouses are at least 55.
-The catch-up contribution for the other spouse must be placed in a separate HSA.
-Catch-up contributions will help individuals accumulate assets for retiree health expenses.
+An individual age 55 and over may make an additional “catch-up” contribution.
+A married couple can make two catch-up contributions as long as both spouses are eligible and at least 55 years of age.
+The catch-up contribution for the spouse must be placed in a separate HSA in their name.

 Individuals are allowed to make a one-time contribution to an HSA from an IRA or Roth IRA, tax-free.
-The maximum contribution for an IRA to HSA transfer is equal to the maximum annual HSA contribution.
-Both accounts must be in the same person's name.
-You may be subject to an IRS testing period if you do not remain an eligible individual from the month the contribution is made through the last day of the 12th month following that month.
+The amount transferred counts as part of that individual’s maximum contribution limit for that calendar year.
+Both accounts must be in the same person’s name.
+The transferred amount may be subject to an IRS testing period if the individual does not remain an eligible individual from the month the contribution is made through the last day of the 12th month following that month.